 World of Warcraft online video gaming, cell phones, Twitter and Facebook.
 McDonald's, pizza, even 7-11 Slurpees - it was all there, testimony to the ever-expanding global reality that is contemporary life.

-That was exactly what organizers had envisioned, and what they plan to build on.
+It was discovered by the students that Slurpees, pizza and hamburgers are mutual interests.
+(NASA Photo/ Tom Tschida) That was exactly what organizers had envisioned, and what they plan to build on.
 The event was a project of Dryden's education office in cooperation with the U.S. State Department, Department of Education and the White House.
 It was part of an Obama administration initiative aimed at bridging the too-often-imagined gaps between western and Islamic cultures and expanding opportunities for scientific collaboration among nations.
 Dryden organizers are looking forward to building on the initial event's success with follow-on activities in which the same students collaborate on a robot.

 "The White House and NASA are interested in eliminating artificial barriers" through such activities as the DLN event, said John O'Shea, director of Dryden's Strategic Communications office, of which the education office is part.